In an interesting turn of events, warthogs are starting to turn up in south Texas. Where do scientists think they are coming from?

 There are warthogs around.
 Most likely they were released behind high fences, and those usually hold them in.
 But warthogs burrow, like a big badger.
 It was probably a matter of time before some of them got out.
 I've also heard that they were the rage to have as pets at one time, kind of like the Vietnamese pot-bellied pigs.

 Feral hogs congregating at waterholes are certainly a common sight in Texas' landscape, but seeing African warthogs with their big tusks and distinct snouts would catch any hunter off guard.

 At this time, it is unknown exactly how many warthogs are roaming south Texas.
 However, biologists don't think it is very many at this point and there is no evidence that they are breeding yet.

-If warthogs do end up gaining a foothold, it is possible that they could do quite well.
+If warthogs do end up gaining a foothold, it is possible that they could do quite well (as proven by the wild hogs that still cause problems across the state).
 The climate and habitat of south Texas is very similar to many parts of Africa where the warthogs are originally from.

 Warthogs are heavily preyed upon by lions, leopards, hyenas, and crocodiles (and even rhino) in Africa.
 Aside from the occasional mountain lion, bobcats and coyotes are the only predators in south Texas that would thin the warthog population.

 Though both animals could probably kill young warthogs with little trouble, it would be a tall order (though possible) for either animal to kill an adult warthog.